 Your neighbors can make or break your living situation.
 When shopping for a new home, you’ll want to consider who is living around you.
-In this post, we’ll help you find the neighborhood in Detroit that’s right for you, as well as offer some tips on handling neighbors that aren’t so favorable!
+In this post, we’ll help you find the neighborhood in Southeast Michigan that’s right for you, as well as offer some tips on handling neighbors that aren’t so favorable!

 Before you buy… what are YOU looking for in a neighborhood?